An ADC and DAC Least Significant Bit (LSB)

 What is an LSB?
 The LSB is the smallest level that an ADC can convert, or is the smallest increment a DAC outputs.
 Both converters are used at the boundaries between the analog and digital realms, making it possible for the analog circuits to talk to the digital ones and backwards.

 To define an LSB, let’s not look, for the moment, at articles or text books.
 One of the recommendations I make is this: “When in doubt, read the manufacturer’s data sheet.”
-So, let us look in an ADC data sheet.
+So, let us look at an ADC data sheet.
 The manufacturer writes in the data sheet all the information one needs about that particular component.
 Sure, nothing is perfect in this world, some info we need might not be there, but in the case of the LSB, I still have yet to see an ADC or DAC data sheet without the LSB definition in some form or another.

 The ADC needs a voltage reference to convert an analog signal into a digital word.
 Depending on the number of bits it has, the ADC divides the voltage reference in small levels called counts.
 For example, if this is an 8-bit ADC, the counts will look like those in Figure 1.
 In an 8-bit ADC there are 28 = 256 counts.